THe-cat8567/minirc/README.md

 kiss linux init scripts
 shinit for halt
 ubase for halt
+should probably mention that the setup script is intended for distros with /sbin -> /usr/sbin

 The script "rc" is a minimalistic init script made for use with busybox init.
 It handles one time system initialization.
 You should customize the "rc" script